ASP.NET Web Deployment using Visual Studio: Deploying to Test

 Deploy the application to IIS on your development computer by using the same process that you'll use later to deploy it to your production environment.
 You can configure Visual Studio to use IIS when you run a web project, but doing that would not test your deployment process.
 This method validates your deployment process in addition to validating that your application will run correctly under IIS.

 Deploy the application to a test environment that is nearly identical to your production environment.
-Since the production environment for these tutorials is a Windows Azure web site, the ideal test environment is an additional Windows Azure web site.
-You would use this second web site only for testing, but it would be set up the same way as the production web site.
+Since the production environment for these tutorials is Web Apps in Azure App Service, the ideal test environment is an additional web app created in Azure App Service.
+You would use this second web app only for testing, but it would be set up the same way as the production web app.

 Option 2 is the most reliable way to test, and if you do that, you don't necessarily have to do option 1.
 However, if you are deploying to a third-party hosting provider option 2 might not be feasible or might be expensive, so this tutorial series shows both methods.
 Guidance for option 2 is provided in the Deploying to the Production Environment tutorial.